codyklr/YTGridExtender/README.md

 ## Installation

 1. Download or clone this repository.
+2. Extract the zip file
-2. Open Chrome and go to `chrome://extensions/`.
+3. Open Chrome and go to `chrome://extensions/`.
-3. Enable "Developer mode" (top right).
+4. Enable "Developer mode" (top right).
-4. Click "Load unpacked" and select the `YTGridExtender` folder.
+5. Click "Load unpacked" and select the `YTGridExtender` folder.

 ## Usage